trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 The ISM format was developed for the book "Implementing Spectral Methods: Algorithms for Scientists and Engineers" by David A. Kopriva and it supplies all the information needed to define high order curved elements of a spectral element mesh.
-Over time the format has evolved, with version ISM-v2 and ISM-MM added to include edge information, and to handle multiple materials.
+Over time the format has evolved, with version ISM-v2 and ISM-MM added to include edge information and to handle multiple materials, respectively.

 The ISM mesh file format can define either Quad or Hex elements.
-Quad elements are defined as in ISM and shown in Fig. 24 below,
+Quad elements are defined as in ISM and shown in Fig. 24 below.

 ![QuadElement](ElementToplogy.png)
 <p align = "center"> Fig. 24.
 The Quad element definition with corner nodes (circles) and sides (squares)  in their standard ordering.</p>

-Hex elements are defined in a standard finite element topology,
+Hex elements are defined in a standard finite element topology.

 ![HexElement](HexElement.png)
 <p align = "center"> Fig. 25.
 The Hex element definition with corner nodes (circles) and faces (squares), in their standard ordering.</p>